tailhook/zerogw/doc/proto.rst

 are quite fast to use them for a lot of things.

 :samp:`subscribe, {conn_id}, {topic}`
-    subscribes user
+    subscribes connection

 :samp:`unsubscribe, {conn_id}, {topic}`
-    unsubscribes user
+    unsubscribes connection

 :samp:`publish, {topic}, {message}`
-    publish message to a topic, message will be delivered to all users subscribed on the topic
+    publish message to a topic, message will be delivered to all connections subscribed to the topic

+:samp:`clone, {source_topic}, {target_topic}`
+    clones subscriptions of ``source_topic`` such as all its connections are now subscribed to both topics, connections that where subscribed to ``target_topic`` are left intact (so it can be thought as merge operation)

 :samp:`drop, {topic}`
-    delete topic, unsubscribing all the users
+    delete topic, unsubscribing all the users (can be combined with ``clone`` to achieve "rename" or "join" effect)

 Outputs
 ~~~~~~~